ankanpratik/Gigabyte-Z490-AORUS-Pro-AX-EFI-OpenCore/README.md

 		* Internal Graphics: enabled (if CPU has integrated graphics). **NOTE**: The config.plist uses dGPU for Display(s) and iGPU for computational tasks only by default.
 If you want to use the iGPU to drive a display you need a different Framebuffer Patch.
 		* OnBoard LAN Controller: Enabled
 		* Audio Controller: Enabled (if On-Board Sound Card is used)
-		* Above 4G Decoding: Enabled
+		* Above 4G Decoding: Disabled
 		* Re-Size BAR Support: Disabled
 		* IOAPIC 24-119 Entries: Enabled
-		* Super IO Configuration
-			* Serial Port: Disabled
 		* USB Configuration
 			* Legacy USB Support: Disabled
 			* XHCI Hand-off: Enabled
-		* Network Stack Configuration
-			* Network Stack: Disabled

 * **Boot [TAB]**
 	* CFGLock: Disabled (Option only available on newer BIOS versions)
-	* Windows 10 Features: Windows 10
+	* Windows 10 Features: Other OS
 	* CSM: Disabled (to get rid of legacy code from `DSDT`)
 </details>
 </br>
 </br>

 ## [🔥] Update
-Since the last update, I've removed the Fenvi module and am using completely onboard WiFi + Bluetooth thanks to OpenIntelWireless.
+I've stopped using the Fenvi module and am using completely onboard WiFi + Bluetooth thanks to OpenIntelWireless.
 In my opinion, this gives much better reception and coverage.
-AirDrop, Continuity, HandOff and AirPlay works now without any problems.
-On the next patch I'll update it to 0.7.5 as well.
+Continuity, HandOff and Sidecar to iPad (using USB) works without any problems.
+If you need AirDrop, Airplay or Universal Control, disable the Kexts AirportItlwm.kext, IntelBTPatcher.kext, IntelBluetoothFirmware.kext and BlueToolFixup.kext.
+Since this system is in a different room, I'm unable to test LAN, but the onboard WiFi works solid!
 </br>
 Also I've been using the BSXiMacSilver theme for the bootloader and I quite like it.
 You could always change to the default ones included on the folder.
 </br>
 </br>

 ## [💚] What Works
-- [x] **MacOS Monterey 12.3**
+- [x] **MacOS Ventura 13.1**
 - [x] In-built Wi-fi and Bluetooth
 - [x] Audio: Realtek ALC1220-VB (AppleALC.kext, layout-id=7,FakeID.kext, FakePCIID_Intel_HDMI_Audio.kext)
 - [x] USB - All ports including front USB ports (NZXT S340 Elite)